 How to Recognize a Superior Divorce Lawyer

-Just being a competent lawyer is hard enough.
+Being a competent lawyer is hard enough.
 Being an excellent one requires commitment and dedication, and a deep yearning to keep improving and developing expertise in the craft.
 Skilled advocacy encompasses many different disciplines including technical legal knowledge, legal reasoning, procedural knowledge, psycho-social deftness. and performance skills.
-All these and more must be mastered to be effective in difficult cases.
+All these and more must be mastered to be effective in difficult cases and obtain superior results for clients.
+Here I will try to answer

 Preparing the Case

-One of the most important aspects of preparing a case is developing a cohesive “theory of the case.”
-A theory of the case is a one-sentence, emotionally compelling narrative that drives the decision-maker to find in your favor.
+One of the most important aspects of preparing a case is developing a comprehensive and cohesive “theory of the case.”
+A theory of the case is usually a one-sentence emotionally-compelling narrative that drives the decision-maker to find in your favor.

 Preparing a winning theory of the case requires knowledge of the law as well as of all the relevant facts.
-Even one powerful fact that is inconsistent with the theory of the case can destroy it.
+Even one powerful fact that is inconsistent with your theory can destroy it.
+(For example a theory that a parent puts the children ahead of everything else would be destroyed by even a single instance of the parent leaving a child outside their school in the rain and snow for several hours as they pursued a dalliance or went drinking with mates.)

-Preferably, a great theory also includes what the late Judge Ralph Adam Fine calls “legal jiu-jitsu,” the technique by which a skilled advocate uses the adversary’s strength against them by converting their greatest strength into their greatest weakness and converting the advocate’s own weakness into a strength.
+Preferably, a great theory also includes what the late Judge Ralph Adam Fine calls “legal jiu-jitsu,” the technique by which a skilled advocate uses the adversary’s strength against them by converting their greatest strength into a weakness and converting one’s own weakness into a strength.

-A. The substantive law governing all of the issues involved in the matter.
+A. The substantive law governing all of the issues involved in your matter.

-What needs to be proven (known as the “elements” of the cause of action) in order to prevail?
+The “elements” that need to be proven for you to prevail in your matter.
 For example, to be awarded custody a Court will look for the “best interests of the child.”
-What issues have been included by the Courts in a best-interests analysis?
-Each point in contention will be governed by certain controlling law and the advocate, to be effective, must be familiar with the law, its application, and its exceptions;
+Many issues have been identified and included by the Courts in a best-interests rubric.
+The superior advocate must know them and recognize them when a client makes statements that might be relevant to a best-interests analysis.
+In each case, each point in contention will be governed by certain controlling law and the advocate, to be effective, must be familiar with the law, its application, and its exceptions;

 B. The procedural law.